MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Management/Copy-Item.md

 The `Copy-Item` cmdlet copies the entire contents from the remote `C:\MyRemoteData\scripts` folder to the local `D:\MyLocalData` folder using the session information stored in the `$Session` variable.
-If the scripts folder contains files in subfolders, those subfolders are copied with their file trees intact.
+If the scripts folder has files in subfolders, those subfolders are copied with their file trees intact.

 ```powershell